-Burrough and McDonnell (1998, p.155) describe Kriging as a multi-stage process of interpolation that builds upon calculation and modeling of the experimental variogram.
-Slightly modifying their summary we have the following stages:
+Burrough and McDonnell (1998, p.155, 2015 Ch.9) describe Kriging as a multi-stage process of interpolation that builds upon calculation and modeling of the experimental variogram.
+Slightly modifying their original summary we have the following stages:

 The basic geostatistical interpolation procedure, assuming Ordinary Kriging (OK) for the time being, is essentially identical to that used in deterministic interpolation, notably interpolation using radial basis functions (see Section 6.6.4, Radial basis and spline functions).
 The values at unsampled (grid) points are computed as a simple linear weighted average of neighboring measured data points, where the (optimal) weights are determined from the fitted variogram rather than determined by the user.
 For a specific grid point, p, we have: